 1. Relevance of the action Sub-score 30 1.1 How relevant is the proposal to the objectives and priorities of the Call for Proposals?
 5x2 1.2 How relevant to the particular needs and constraints of the target country(ies) or region(s) is the proposal (including synergy with other EU initiatives and avoidance of duplication)?
 5x2 1.3 How clearly defined and strategically chosen are those involved (final beneficiaries, target groups)?
 Have their needs been clearly defined and does the proposal address them appropriately?
-5 1.4 Does the proposal contain specific added-value elements, such as environmental issues, promotion of gender equality and equal opportunities, needs of disabled people, rights of minorities and rights of indigenous peoples, or innovation and best practices 5 2.
-Design of the action Sub-score 20 2.1 How coherent is the overall design of the action?
+5 1.4 Does the proposal contain specific added-value elements, such as complementary actions and measures for sustainability undertaken within the country, possibility of leverage effect with other actions, as well as promotion of gender equality and equal opportunities, needs of disabled people, rights of minorities and rights of indigenous 5 peoples, or innovation and best practices?
+2. Design of the action Sub-score 20 2.1 How coherent is the overall design of the action?
 5x2 In particular, does it reflect the analysis of the problems involved, take into account external factors and relevant stakeholders?
 2.2 Is the action feasible and consistent in relation to the objectives and expected results?
-5x2 these scores are multiplied by 2 because of their importance
+5x2